tchapi/brad/README.md

 > NB : As per the _getopt_ flavor, the options can be put anywhere in the command (after or before arguments).

 This will link back the `www/prod` or `www/beta` folder to the previous instance of the application, if found.

-> NB : It is not possible to rollback to a scalpel instance, and other supplementary arguments such as files are not valid.

 ## Cleaning up previous deployment folders when deploying